dev-academy-phase4/cs/week2/portfolio/deployment.md

 But wait, there's more!
 Unfortunately your newly-published site is not quite functional yet.
 Although you might be able to browse around, anything database-related will fail.
 Unsurprisingly, we can't just use our local database on Azure: we need to do some more configuration first.

+> Note: you can add SQL databases from the Create App Service dialog in Visual Studio which you saw above, by clicking on _Services_ (see [this](https://azure.microsoft.com/en-us/documentation/articles/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database/) tutorial for more).
+However, it's good to get familiar with the web portal interface as well.

 In your browser, visit [the Azure Portal](https://portal.azure.com) and sign in with your Microsoft account.
 Click on _App Services_, then the name of your portfolio application.
 You'll be presented with an awful lot of information about the app... take some time to explore, but probably don't change anything just yet.
 Click through the various options to get a feel for what's possible.

 ![](portfolio-azure.png)